Last updated on May 20th, 2023 at 10:06 pm

 - During the Renaissance, cyclamen leaves were a popular herbal medicine ingredient.
-They were used to treat sores and boils, as well as to relieve ear aches.
-This, however, is not the most unusual application of cyclamen in traditional medicine.
-A quirky English traditional belief led people to put cyclamen flowers inside their nostril, convinced that this was an effective cure for baldness.
+They were used to treat sores and boils, as well as to relieve earaches.
+This, however, is a common application of cyclamen in traditional medicine.
+A quirky English traditional belief led people to put cyclamen flowers inside their nostrils, convinced that this was an effective cure for baldness.

-- Cyclamen are a culinary specialty among Arab people.
-The dish is made of cooked cyclamen leaves wrapped around balls of meat and rice.
+- Cyclamen is a culinary specialty among Arab people.
+The dish is made of cooked cyclamen leaves wrapped around meat and rice balls.

 - Leonardo da Vinci was very fond of cyclamen flowers.
 He drew them at the margins of his manuscripts.

 - Cyclamen have been used as a traditional remedy against snakebites.